 Loans

-Education loans are to be used for tuition, fees and living expenses while in school, and must be repaid, with interest.
+Education loans are to be used for tuition, fees, and living expenses while in school, and must be repaid, with interest.
 They generally have relatively low-interest rates and have deferment and repayment provisions that allow students flexibility when it comes time to repay the loans.
 Students can use these education loans to meet their tuition and living expenses by borrowing up to the cost of attendance, minus any financial aid (scholarships and grants) they receive during an academic year.
 At Fordham Law School, students can apply for federal loans and private loans.

 Current students can visit LawNET’s financial aid resources page to learn more.

-Federal education loans are provided by the government, and have fixed interest rates, flexible repayment options, deferment/forbearance, loan forgiveness and cancellation benefits.
+Federal education loans are provided by the government, and have fixed interest rates, flexible repayment options, deferment/forbearance, loan forgiveness, and cancellation benefits.
 There are origination fees associated with all federal loans.

 All Federal loans are borrowed directly from the Federal government through the U.S. Department of Education.
 Eligibility for federal aid is determined by the information you provide in the Free Application for Federal Student Aid (studentaid.gov).
 To borrow a federal education loan, you must:

-- be enrolled at least half-time in an eligible degree program;
+- Be enrolled at least half-time in an eligible degree program;

-- be a U.S. citizen, permanent resident or eligible non-citizen;
+- Be a U.S. citizen, permanent resident, or eligible non-citizen;

-- not be in default on a federal student loan;
+- Not be in default on a federal student loan;

-- maintain satisfactory academic progress by the end of each academic year.
+- Maintain satisfactory academic progress by the end of each academic year.

 Private education loans may be available to students who have very good credit.
 We do not recommend or endorse the use of private loans but recognize this is an option for you.
 Private loans differ from federal loans in several significant ways:

-- Private loans are not federally guaranteed and not regulated or monitored by the U.S. Department of Education.
+- Private loans are not federally guaranteed and are not regulated or monitored by the U.S. Department of Education.

-- Interest rates can be variable, usually with no cap (the rate can go up or down any time after you borrow).
+- Interest rates can be variable, usually with no cap (the rate can go up or down at any time after you borrow).

 - Private loans are issued only to students who have good credit.

-- Credit worthy co-signers may be required if the student has bad credit.
+- Creditworthy co-signers may be required if the student has bad credit.

 - Private loans can be more expensive.